jupyterhub/jupyterhub/docs/source/reference/technical-overview.md

 By default, starting JupyterHub will write two files to disk in the current working directory:

-- `jupyterhub.sqlite` is the SQLite database containing all of the states of the **Hub**.
+- `jupyterhub.sqlite` is the SQLite database containing all of the state of the **Hub**.
 This file allows the **Hub** to remember which users are running and where, as well as storing other information enabling you to restart parts of JupyterHub separately.
 It is important to note that this database contains